About the Award

 Nominations for the Innovative Playwriting Instruction Award are accepted between March 1 and June 1, annually.
 The winner will be announced in November.

 Nominees will be asked to submit a description of their innovative teaching, their CV, and two letters of recommendation from those familiar with their teaching (one such letter can be from the nominator).
 Nominators are encouraged, where appropriate, to include samples of student work in support of the nomination.
 The Chair of the Innovative Playwriting Instruction Award Committee and a panel of advisers will review all nominations.

-The winning High School Teacher will be recognized during the award ceremony of the annual convention and will receive funding for travel, accommodations, conference registration, an award banquet ticket, a one-year membership in SETC, and a cash award in the amount of $250.
+The winning high school teacher will be recognized during the award ceremony of the annual SETC Convention and will receive funding for travel, accommodations, convention registration, an award banquet ticket, a one-year membership in SETC, and a cash award in the amount of $250.
 The winning teacher must agree to attend the upcoming SETC Convention (typically held in late February / early March) to be eligible to receive the award.